jdlib/JDBX/UserGuide.md

     CallStmt cstmt = new CallStmt(con);
     cstmt.init("{call getUserName(?, ?)}");

-PrepStmt allows for more initialization options: Calling `init()` on a PrepStmt which will return an initialization builder.
+PrepStmt allows for more initialization options: Calling `init()` on a PrepStmt will return an initialization builder.
 The builder allows you to define the returned columns or if the sql statement uses named parameters.
 The terminal call of the `.sql(String)` method to specify a SQL command is mandatory in order to complete the initialization: